 Coffee is one of the most valuable commodities globally and provides the livelihoods of around 25 million farmers in Central America, Africa and Asia.
 Since 2008 all coffee at IKEA has been UTZ/Rainforest Alliance certified.
 Farmers that are part of the UTZ/Rainforest Alliance programme generally gain higher yields, better incomes and better living conditions while protecting the environment.
 Organic farming methods prohibit the use of synthetic fertilisers and pesticides, and the methods secure good care of natural resources such as water, soil and air.
 Organic agricultural practices support biodiversity on farms and reduce climate impact.

-At IKEA, we decided to go “all in” for sustainable coffee and building on the UTZ certification, develop a coffee range that follows the EU organic certification standards as well.
-I’m really happy we can now offer our customers this combination of UTZ and organic throughout our coffee range, says Jacqueline Macalister, Health & Sustainability Manager IKEA Food Services.
+At IKEA, we decided to go ‘all in’ for sustainable coffee and, building on the UTZ/Rainforest Alliance certification, develop a coffee range that follows the EU organic certification standards.
+‘I’m really happy that we can now offer our customers this combination of UTZ/Rainforest Alliance and organic throughout our coffee range’, says Jacqueline Macalister, Health and Sustainability Manager IKEA Food Services.

-With choosing UTZ-certified and organic coffee IKEA is supporting small-scale coffee producers, for example in Central and South America.
-There, the beans – 100% Arabica – used for the new coffee range PÅTÅR are hand-picked, delivering a high quality product.
-To underline the Swedish heritage of IKEA, the taste profiles for PÅTÅR are inspired by Scandinavian coffee preferences: A full aroma, with notes of fruits and chocolate.
+By choosing UTZ/Rainforest Alliance certified and organic coffee, IKEA supports small-scale coffee producers, for example in Central and South America, where the 100% Arabica beans used for the new PÅTÅR coffee range are hand-picked, delivering a high-quality product.
+To underline the Swedish heritage of IKEA, the taste profiles for PÅTÅR are inspired by Scandinavian coffee preferences: A full aroma with notes of fruits and chocolate.